kiwindow/SymbolicRegression/README.md

 ## 1. Contents

-There are two program files written in Wolfam Language here.
+There are two program files written in Wolfam Language in this repository.

 1. init.m : This file provides user-defined functions.
 2. BuildModel.m : This file provides a BuildModel function to perform Symbolic Regression via Genetic Programming.